Matt Barnes (baseball): Miami Marlins

 Barnes was traded to the Miami Marlins on January 30, 2023, in exchange for relief pitcher Richard Bleier.
 In 24 appearances for Miami, Barnes posted a 5.48 ERA with 20 strikeouts in 21 1/3 innings pitched.
 On July 14, it was announced that Barnes would undergo femoral acetabular impingement surgery on his left hip, and likely miss the remainder of the season.
 He became a free agent following the season.

 Washington Nationals

 On February 27, 2024, Barnes signed a minor league contract with the Washington Nationals that included an invitation to spring training.
 On March 24, the Nationals selected Barnes' contract.
 In 14 games for Washington, he struggled to a 6.75 ERA with 10 strikeouts across 13 1/3 innings.
 On May 7, Barnes was designated for assignment.
 He cleared waivers and was sent outright to the Triple–A Rochester Red Wings on May 9; however, he subsequently rejected the assignment and elected free agency on May 10.

+On August 9, 2026, Barnes announced his retirement from professional baseball via Instagram.